WEST VIRGINIA UNIVERSITY

 Located at Maple House (724 College Ave on the Downtown Campus)

 WEST VIRGINIA UNIVERSITY MAIN CAMPUS RESOURCES:

-Carruth Center for Psychological and Psychiatric Services
+Carruth Center for Counseling and Psychological Services

 Health and Education Building